Some gaps may have subtle "chirps" caused by MP3 audio getting cut.

 Use a different audio encoding device.

-Try listening from your cell phone with wifi disabled, instead of from wifi.
+Try listening from your cell phone with Wi-fi disabled, using just cell network data.
 If it works, then there is a problem with the Internet connection on your router, wifi, or local network, or ISP (for example, your router, or Comcast).

 Call your ISP, contact your IT department, or fix your router.